osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

        Block or Remediate
 ```

+The access decision should be proportionate to the level of risk associated with the user and the authentication attempt.

 ---

 ## 4. User Risk and Sign-In Risk

-Risk-based access should distinguish between:
+Risk-based access should distinguish between user risk and sign-in risk.

 ### User Risk

-User risk represents the likelihood that an identity or account has been compromised.
+User risk represents the likelihood that a user identity or account has been compromised.

-Examples may include:
+Potential indicators may include:

 * Compromised credentials.
 * Leaked credentials.
 * Suspicious account activity.
+* Evidence of credential exposure.

 ### Sign-In Risk

-Sign-in risk represents the likelihood that a particular authentication attempt may be suspicious.
+Sign-in risk represents the likelihood that a particular authentication attempt is suspicious or potentially malicious.

-Examples may include:
+Potential indicators may include:

 * Unusual sign-in behaviour.
-* Suspicious location.
+* Suspicious geographic location.
 * Anonymous IP address.
 * Unfamiliar sign-in properties.
+* Other indicators associated with potentially malicious activity.

-These signals can be used to make more informed access decisions.
+These signals can be evaluated together to support more informed access decisions.

 ---